 - Three letters of recommendation

-- Proof of professional teaching status or GRE scores (general test)
+- Proof of professional teaching status or GRE scores (GRE waiver available)

 - All official transcripts